Ashwin Srivastava: Entrepreneurship

 Ashwin and Hariom Sharma started Incept, a biometric equipment manufacturer in August 2010.
 Its head office was set up in Goregaon, Mumbai.

 In 2012, Ashwin was listed as one of the top 100 entrepreneurs in 2011 by Small and Medium Entrepreneur Magazine.

 From 2011 to 2013, Incept partnered with clients and customers such as Indian Institute of Technology Bombay and Nigeria Identity Management Commission.
 In September 2013, Incept merged with Solus, another player in the biometric industry, in an undisclosed shares and cash deal.
 At Incept, Ashwin also led the Incept Training Academy and was a guest lecturer there.

 Ashwin led FindURClass and Plancess, in consulting capacity.
 He is also a Director at Core Grocer.

 He is a director of Princeton Healthcare since November 2020.

 Venture capital

 Ashwin is currently the Director of Qriyo, Propcare, Restate Solutions, and Infurnia.
 In August 2022, Infurnia Holdings filed draft red herring prospectus for its initial public offering.

 Outside India, he has interests in investments in GCC countries and countries in Africa.
 Ashwin has been involved in investing in Sumant Kumar, a farmer from Bihar known for System of Rice Intensification.
 Idein Ventures also seed-funded UAE based ZoEasy Solutions, which uses disruptive technology to connect businesses and consumers with their ideal blue collar workforce.

 Inventions

 Ashwin is a considered a proponent of human-centred artificial intelligence, and his works have featured in a podcast by Microsoft India titled Paradigm Shift, featuring stories of innovations.
 A patent titled "Process for identifying suspect entities via network depth using document analytics" published by Sapio Analytics attributes him and Rai Aman Narain as inventors.
+He is the designer of a program on Generative AI for school students launched by the Government of Maharashtra.